HL7/davinci-pcde/input/pagecontent/spec.md

 There are two major sections to a Coverage Transition Document: [Active Treatments](#active-treatment) and [Other Documentation](#other-documentation)

 ##### Active Treatment
 This section should repeat for each "active treatment" the patient is receiving under coverage from the original payer at the time the document is prepared.
-Active treatments might include:
+Active treatments include any treatment that, to the best of the payer's knowledge, is ongoing and for which the new payer might reasonably expect prior authorizations or claims, such as:
 * medications
 * procedures
 * medical equipment